digitalbazaar/bedrock-test/README.md

 ## Overview

-Bedrock back-end testing uses Mocha while front-end testing uses Protractor.
-To run multiple module tests, the protractor test suite object and the mocha test array can both be initialized and populated from this module; however, it’s also possible to run tests on a single module at a time.
+Bedrock back-end testing uses Mocha while front-end testing uses Karma.
+To run multiple module tests, the karma tests and mocha tests can both be initialized and populated from this module.
+However, it's also possible to run tests on a single module at a time.

 ## Requirements

-- npm v3+
+- npm v7+

-## Protractor Front-End Testing

-For more information on front-end testing, see https://github.com/digitalbazaar/bedrock-protractor.

-## Mocha Back-End Testing
+## Mocha Testing

-The tests for back-end modules are designed to run independent of a full bedrock development environment.
+The tests for modules are designed to run independent of a full bedrock development environment.
 To run tests on a module, only the module needs to be cloned.
 The test environment can be built, and tests run, locally.

 For more information on Mocha, see https://mochajs.org/#getting-started

 ### Setup

 This section describes the test environment.
 A later section will describe the actual tests.

 #### Quick Setup Examples